 A patient has a life-threatening health complication associated with obesity.
 After undergoing many years of alternative treatment options such as diets, weight loss programs, and physical activity, a doctor recommended weight loss surgery as the only reliable treatment plan.
 While many weight loss surgery procedures are deemed as being medically unnecessary, the doctor proposes this procedure as being essential for the patient to restore their overall health.
 The doctor also provides sufficient evidence that details the associated health risks and benefits.

-Under the patient’s health insurance policy, a clause states that “any necessary medical services are covered when ordered and authorized by a physician.”
-As long as there are no specific exemptions for the procedure, proper coverage should be provided by the health insurance company.
+Under the patient’s insurance policy, a clause states that “any necessary medical services are covered when ordered and authorized by a physician.”
+As long as there are no specific exemptions for the procedure, proper coverage should be provided by the insurance company.

 In this case, the patient was denied coverage because the insurer claimed that the procedure was not medically necessary.
 The patient proceeded to file an appeal that presented evidence for the health risks she faced as well as other associated health benefits.
 The appeal was also denied.
 The patient’s last course of action was to file a legal claim for breach of contract.
 She was able to win the case, as her insurer was determined to have neglected her health condition and failed to investigate enough about her claim.